 1.2.5.1 Appointment and Participation

 An executive point of contact from a root server operator will notify the RSSAC Chair via email about the appointment of the primary and alternate representatives.
 The RSSAC Chair will then notify the RSSAC via email and instruct the support staff to add the representative to the RSSAC distribution list.
-The RSSAC Chair and support staff will then coordinate the process by which the ICANN Board of Directors confirms the representative as a member of RSSAC.

 The following outlines the process by which representatives integrate into the RSSAC: